Crash Bandicoot (video game): Reception

 Crash Bandicoot received generally favorable reviews from critics, with Electronic Gaming Monthly and GameFan rewarding it the "Game of the Month" title.

 Reviewers widely considered the gameplay to be standard for its genre, though some nevertheless regarded it to be enjoyable and polished; E. Storm of GameFan, who gave both the game and its competitor Super Mario 64 perfect scores, determined that "Mario 64 is a perfect action/adventure and that Crash is a perfect action/platform".
 However, Zach Meston of GameSpot and a reviewer for Next Generation were less forgiving, with Meston deriding the gameplay as "flat as roadkill on a four-lane highway", and the Next Generation reviewer declaring the game to be "the single most derivative game to ever hit a console".
-While the linearity of the levels and lack of room for exploration was a source of disappointment, the shifting perspectives between levels was acknowledged as interesting, although the fixed camera caused reviewers to experience difficulty in judging jumps.
+While the linearity of the levels and lack of room for exploration was a source of disappointment, the shifting perspectives between levels were acknowledged as interesting, although the fixed camera caused reviewers to experience difficulty in judging jumps.
 The gameplay variety provided by these altered perspectives as well as the bonus rounds and gems was appreciated.
 The game's difficulty level was commended as challenging without becoming frustrating, though Tommy Glide of GamePro and Dan Tsu of Electronic Gaming Monthly respectively felt that the bosses and enemies were easy to dispatch.
 While Nebojsa Radakovic of GameRevolution applauded the game's controls, critics generally deemed them to be satisfactory if somewhat sluggish.
 A reviewer for Official UK PlayStation Magazine considered the save points to be "a little misplaced", pointing out a portion of the second island in which there is no save point for three levels.